DannyQN123/Sales_Insight_DataAnalysis/README.md

 ![Screenshot 2024-02-11 115656](https://github.com/DannyQN123/Sales_Insight_DataAnalysis/assets/107457149/e3941a3f-002e-4362-89c2-97c52af197ab)
 ![Screenshot 2024-02-11 115740](https://github.com/DannyQN123/Sales_Insight_DataAnalysis/assets/107457149/0c1f851d-4c35-4f17-98e2-ca344c289210)

-- Looking deeper, we will see that Revenue from top products in each of these markets are also declining over-time.
-What we can conclude is that the decline in ***Revenue Trend*** happens company wide, and further information is needed to derive any more specific conclusion (more informations about ***market demands***, for examples, or ***market trend***, as the decline in Revenue happens company-wide)
+- Looking deeper, we will see that Revenue from top customers in each of these markets are also declining over-time.
+What we can conclude is that the decline in ***Revenue Trend*** happens company-wide.
+- Possible explanation for the decline in Revenue: Given that this company sells Peripheral Goods - ***a type of durable goods***, we can say that the sales of the company was high initially as people were in need of these products.
+Ovetime, however, there's ***no repeat purchase need*** (because the company's products are ***durable goods***), the market may become saturated, leading to ***declining sales***.